CodeEditApp/codeedit.app/data/blog/2023/12/why-were-building-codeedit.md

 - Extensions
 - and more...

+> [!NOTE]
-At the time of writing, not all of these features are built.
+> At the time of writing, not all of these features are built.
 That is where you come in.

 ## Community-Driven, Open Source, and Free